Follow the Flow Challenge—2017 Fluor Engineering Challenge

 Figure 1.
-A few examples of the marble sorting machines built during the 2016 Fluor Engineering Challenge.
+A few examples of water flow solutions built during the 2017 Fluor Engineering Challenge.

 All eligible team entries were placed into random prize drawings based on their geographic location.
 Congratulations to the ten winning teams listed in Table 1 whose names were drawn from the eligible pools!
 Each of these teams earned $1,000 USD from Fluor for their school or afterschool program.